nats-io/nats-site/content/blog/jeststream-eventual-consistency.md

 If I write my Refund after all this, the `lastSubjectSequence` should be 6 to maintain ordering.

-To get the correct sequence, I have two solutions :
+To get the current sequence :
 1. When subscribing to a subject, the received event contains the sequence.
 I can store the last subscribed and use it.
 2. Fetching the last event metadata before writing (as in the `Business rule` example).
+3. Save the sequence of your last write in memory

 ## About the Author
-I've been immersed in the world of B2B SAAS since 2002, crafting solutions for businesses.
-Outside of work, I delve into the realms of event sourcing and micro-phenomenology, exploring their intricacies with keen interest.
+SAAAS Architect.
+I build digital factories since 2002.
+Mainly for data driven products on marketing and e-commerce industry.
+Event sourcer, event modeler, Wardley mapper and micro phenomenology practitioner.